-- The Charles Dickens School recognises the crucial role we have to play in preventative education.
-Preventative education is most effective in the context of a whole-school approach which prepares students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - The Charles Dickens School has a clear set of values and standards, upheld and demonstrated throughout all aspects of school life which are underpinned by our behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
-Our programme is fully inclusive and developed to be age and stage of development appropriate. - The Charles Dickens School recognise that a one size fits all approach will not be appropriate for all children, and a more personalised or contextualised approach, tailored to the specific needs and vulnerabilities of individual children might be needed, for example children who are victims of abuse and children with SEND. - The Charles Dickens School systems support children to talk to a range of staff.
-All children will be listened to and heard, and their concerns will always be taken seriously and acted upon as appropriate.
+- Trinity School recognises the crucial role we have to play in preventative education.
+Preventative education is most effective in the context of a whole-school approach which prepares students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment. - Trinity School has a clear set of values and standards, upheld and demonstrated throughout all aspects of school life which are underpinned by our behaviour policy and pastoral support system, as well as via our PSHE/RSE/Lifebites programme delivered regularly and reinforced throughout the whole curriculum.
+Our programme is fully inclusive and developed to be age and stage of development appropriate. - Trinity School recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed. - Our school systems support children to talk to a range of staff.
+Children will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.